The Death of MVP

 How technical viability became the death of compelling customer value

-But the MVP has only been partially successful – it has allowed projects to fail-faster but has not substantially impacted success rates in innovation – which hover around 10-15%.
+But the MVP has only been partially successful – it has allowed projects to fail-faster but has not substantially impacted success rates in innovation – which hover below 10-15%.

 Why has the MVP failed in this most critical metric?

 MVP’s have evolved into technical artifacts.
-The quest for technical excellence and schedule pressures often transform MVP’s into bloated, technically functional releases that may have no value to the customer.
+The quest for technical excellence, fear of missing breaking an edge case, and most of all the need for clarity when under schedule pressures has transform "MVP" into a technical functional benchmark that may have no value to the customer.

 The result is a release that is not compelling to customers to get them to trial and switch, as the MVP does not address their biggest challenges.
 Teams use weak criteria for constructing MVPs, including ‘users will like it’, ‘it solves a problem’, and ‘it works’.
 Yet these things are very unlikely to motivate a customer to take on the risk of switching to a new, unfamiliar solution.